spectrocloud/librarium/content/docs/12-enterprise-version.md

 ## VMware Quick Start Mode

-Single node installation of the platform, ideal for PoC environments.
+A single node installation of Palette.
+Ideal for Proof of Concept (PoC) environments.
+Refer to the [Quick Start Installation](/enterprise-version/deploying-the-platform-installer) guide for more details.

 ## VMware Enterprise Mode

-Highly available multi-node installation typically for production purposes.
+A highly available multi-node Palette installation.
+Typically used for production purposes.
+Check out the [Enterprise Mode](/enterprise-version/deploying-an-enterprise-cluster) guide to get started.

 ## Helm Chart

 Install Palette by using a Helm Chart.
 Use this to install Palette onto a Kubernetes cluster.
+Review the [Helm Chart Mode](/enterprise-version/deploying-palette-with-helm) guide to learn more.

 ## Download Palette Installer